6 Best beehiiv Alternatives in 2026

 Pricing

 MailerLite offers 3 main plans for marketing emails.
-The free plan goes up to 1,000 subscribers.
-Paid plans start at $10/month for up to 500 subscribers and go up to $1,520 for 400,000 subscribers.
+The free plan goes up to 500 subscribers.
+Paid plans start at $10/month for up to 500 subscribers and go up to $1,900 for 500k subscribers.

 Here’s how MailerLite’s plans compare to beehiiv’s:

-MailerLite pricing vs beehiiv
+MailerLite vs beehiiv pricing

-If you sign up for an annual plan, you can get 10% off.
+If you sign up for an annual plan, you get 10% off.
+Check out MailerLite’s pricing page for more plan details.

 Customer reviews